NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 ++++++++++++++++++++++++++++++++++++

-From the Collection Management workspace, click the "Import CKL or SCAP..." button at the top of the Assets panel .
+From the Collection Management workspace, click the "Import CKL or XCCDF..." button at the top of the Assets panel .

 .. thumbnail:: /assets/images/collection-builder-files.png
       :width: 50%